jalovatt/scythe/docs-src/README.md

   - `Scythe.hasSWS`: _boolean_, whether the SWS extension is installed.
 Currently checks for SWS versions >= 2.9.7, since the GUI's text elements use its clipboard functionality.
   - `Scythe.scriptRestricted`: _boolean_, whether the script has been run in Reaper's restricted mode.
 Restricted scripts are unable to access the file system - the `io` and `os` libraries aren't even loaded.
 The library's error handler _will_ let the user know if a script crashes because of this.
 - `Msg` is a wrapper for `reaper.ShowConsoleMsg`.
 It accepts multiple arguments, separating them with commas, and includes a line break at the end.
+- `qMsg` is the same, but stores messages in an internal queue rather than printing them right away.
+To print them, call `printQMsg()`.
+When developing a script it's not unusual to use a large number of console messages, and printing them all immediately can easily slow down or even freeze Reaper.
+In contrast, queuing messages and printing them all at once doesn't cause any performance issues.

 ### Options